Frontier-Modding/Hytale-Modding-Docs/Plugins/getting-started.md

 [ExamplePlugin-Template-0.0.1.zip](https://github.com/Frontier-Modding/Frontier-Modding-Docs/raw/refs/heads/main/Plugins/_Files/ExamplePlugin-Template-0.0.1.zip)

 - It will compile against the actual JAR the launcher installed.
 This means windows only, and only default install locations for now.
-- If Hytale does another update, you need to update the game_build in `gradle.properties`.
-The example is for build-11. (we were on build 9 when they gave us access btw)
+- If Hytale updates, you need to update the game_build in `gradle.properties`.
+The example is for build-11.
-- To launch the game with your plugin, put the JAR in the plugins folder.

 2. Extract the zip.